dckiller51/bodymiscale/README.md

 ## v1.1.5

-- Convert weight from lbs to kgs (thank you @rale)
+- Convert weight from lbs to kgs if your scale is set to this unit (thank you @rale)
 - added portuguese brazilian language support (thank you @hudsonbrendon)

 ## v1.1.4